-A complete record of user interaction data is essential to make well-informed DX decisions.
+A complete record of user interaction data is essential to make well-informed DXI decisions.
 However, a data lake of that magnitude can be overwhelming if you don’t have a team of analysts extracting and delivering insights.
 Ideally, your digital experience platform can help you surface actionable insights regardless of organizational resources.

 For example, your platform should enable your business intelligence team to extract and analyze all of your digital experience data in a completely customized way.
 Or, if analyst resources are limited, your platform should be able to automatically surface your most important opportunities for improvement, ranked by potential business impact.

 Note: Many digital experience solutions will proactively surface insights, but you’ll want to understand as much as possible about how these recommendations are being made.
 For example, is there transparency around the formulas used?
 Can you validate these recommendations with individual user session replays?
 Proactive insights can be extremely helpful, pointing you to problems you didn’t know existed.
 But you should have total confidence in the science behind the recommendations.